-Since NMI was founded in 1996, the educational options available to aspiring direct-entry midwives have grown exponentially.
-Today, prospective students may at first be daunted by the number of options for midwifery education that are available to them.
-Below are some highlights about our program to assist you in determing whether National Midwifery Institute is the right fit for you.
+Since NMI was founded in 1996, educational options available to aspiring direct-entry midwives have grown exponentially.
+Today, prospective students may at first be daunted by the number of options for midwifery education available to them.
+Below are some of the special qualities of our program that may help you determine whether National Midwifery Institute is the right fit for you.

 NMI is MEAC-accredited.

 National Midwifery Institute is accredited by the national accrediting body for direct entry midwifery education, Midwifery Education Accreditation Council (MEAC).
 Choosing an accredited program provides students with consumer protection, quality assurance, enhanced employment opportunities post-graduation, and more.
-More information about NMI’s accreditation and why students choose MEAC-accredited schools is available on our Accreditation page or at meacschools.org.
+More information about NMI’s accreditation status and why students choose MEAC accredited schools is available on our Accreditation page or at meacschools.org.

 “I enjoy the flexibility of a program that allows me to submit work from wherever I am.”